why an index, not an opinion

 stock market correlation

-career safety doesn't exist in a vacuum. when the construction sector booms, electricians thrive. when tech stocks crater, software engineers sweat. the index captures this.
+career safety doesn't exist in a vacuum. when the construction sector booms, electricians thrive. when tech stocks crater, software engineers sweat. the index captures this through four real-world data layers.

 every profession category is mapped to a real-world sector ETF proxy — XHB for construction, XLK for tech, XLV for healthcare, VNQ for real estate, and so on. the engine pulls quarterly sentiment data from these proxies and uses it to modulate scores by ~10%.